danslimmon/blitzer/README.md

 Todo
 =====

-* Fold more stuff into template context
-* Find better way to write template results to string
+* Find better way to write template results to string (strings.Writer?)
 * Change `debug` to a boolean
 * Use httptest
+* Is "middleware" what I want?